 When former Mississippi Governor William F. Winter wanted to mandate statewide public kindergarten, he called on several staff members (Dick Molpus, John Henegan, David Crews, Bill Gartin, Ray Mabus, and Andy Mullins)-often referred to as the “Boys of Spring”-to serve with him as policy entrepreneurs and guide the passage of the Mississippi Education Reform Act of 1982 (MERA).
 This act changed the course of public education in Mississippi and has been referred to as the greatest piece of civil rights legislation of 1982.

 How did Kingdon’s three streams come together to shape MERA for Governor Winter and the Boys of Spring?

 Because of school integration rulings, there was a wave of white flight to private schools in the 1970s.
-In the Jackson school district, nearly 25 percent of students left the public school system from September 1969 to September 1971 (Cathy Hayden, “White Flight Reverses Desegregation Efforts,” The Clarion-Ledger, July 9, 1995, p.
+Contrary to the present day, where there happen to be options for marketing for private schools to attract students, back in the 1970s there was nothing like that and yet students were attracted to such institutions.
+It is believed that in the Jackson school district alone, nearly 25 percent of students left the public school system from September 1969 to September 1971 (Cathy Hayden, “White Flight Reverses Desegregation Efforts,” The Clarion-Ledger, July 9, 1995, p.
 1A).
 Mainly black children remained in inadequate, separate but unequal public schools.

 When Governor Winter came in to office in 1980, he explicitly stated that building a better public education system was his number one priority.
 At the time, legislators were apathetic towards public education, viewing it as an institution that only benefited blacks; universal kindergarten would only serve as daycare for low-income black workers.
 Many white legislators stated that none of the voters in their districts attended public schools.